 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The state is divided into seven housing regions to administer the CDBG housing program.
 The regions receive fair share funds.
 These shares include base funding for each region.
 In addition to the base funding, the remainder of the funds are divided using four factors: households below 80% of County Median Income and pay more than 30% of income on housing average unemployment rate percentage of LMI Households compared to the total statewide percentage of structures built before 1950 compared to the total statewide In addition to the regions, DEHCR offers municipalities the opportunity to withdraw from a region and apply separately for set-aside funds.
 These funds are determined using the same four-factor formula as the CDBG housing regions.
-Consistent with their use, in addition to the traditional "small cities" recipients, the State will also accept applications from Entitlement Communities and Counties for the second award of CDBG-CV funds.
-In addition to this activity, the State will allow Entitlement Communities and Counties to identify activities for funding that are consistent with the use of CDBG-CV funds.
+If only summary criteria were described, how can potential applicants access application manuals or other The regional and the non-regional applications are available on the Division's website when the application periods are open.
+In addition, the non-regional application is emailed to every municipality in the state, except for the counties of Dane, Waukesha, and Milwaukee which receive funds directly from HUD.
+The regional applications are targeted to each region. state publications describing the application criteria?
+(CDBG only)